 The Chicago Inclusion Project Announces Anti-Racism Workshops For Theatre And Arts Organizations

-The workshop, entitled "Being Anti-Racist: An Active Action," is designed for Theatre and Arts organizations looking for a deep dive into Anti-Racist practices.
+Beginning October 5, individual artists and arts organizations may apply to work with The Chicago Inclusion Project.

-The staff of The Chicago Inclusion Project is launching a new workshop and continuum developed by staff members Jessica Vann and Arti Ishak.
+The staff of The Chicago Inclusion Project will launch a new workshop and continuum developed by staff members Jessica Vann and Arti Ishak.

 "The Chicago Inclusion Project had just launched our professional development training series for marginalized artists when Arti Ishak and Jessica Vann pitched us their ideas to extend our training into the very institutions in which these actors are trying to work," said founder and producer Emjoy Gavino.
 "It made perfect sense as a next step.
 Members of The Chicago Inclusion Project staff have worked at all levels of the industry--as actors, directors, designers and administrators.
 We were able to use our collective experiences to develop a workshop that will inform all levels of an organization."